-The 1.5-liter turbo is much quicker, as the Civic weighs less than 3000 pounds, and the engine’s 174 horsepower can just handle that weight.
+The 1.5-liter turbo is much quicker, as the weight of the slim Civic is less than 3000 pounds, so the engine’s 174 horsepower can handle it.
 It’s a small turbo with an electrically driven wastegate.
 It sounds sweet at full throttle, though there is some turbo lag.
 The turbo engine has a Sport mode that helps things, as well as an Econ mode that gains fuel mileage but robs power.
-The turbo comes with a continuously variable transmission, which is smooth and quiet but not quick or exciting.
+The turbo comes with a continuously variable transmission that’s smooth and quiet but not quick or exciting.

 Ride and handling is where the Civic excels.
 It’s precise, composed, and beautifully compliant.
 It doesn’t dance over bumps, it manages them.
 The suspension uses struts in the front with hydraulic bushings, and multi-links in the rear with a rigid subframe, with hydraulic bushings on EX-T models and above, as well as 17-inch wheels and tires.
 Same with the turbocharged Civics.